teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * Detect a change on IP header TTL values among packets in a TCP session, the change is >= 10.
 This is possible Man-On-The-Side attack.
 * Exclude packets in a pcap to/from a list of countries.
 * Detect host scanning by ARP or IP (ICMP).
-* Detect port knock attempts: instance where 3 TCP SYN packets for the server ports 1000 2000 3000 of theh same server IP within 1 second.
+* Detect port knock attempts: instance where 3 TCP SYN packets for the server ports 1000 2000 3000 of the same server IP within 1 second.
 * Detect ARP requests that are not answered.
 * Detect ARP requests that are answered more than once within 100ms.
 * Detect the evidence of possible ARP poisoning: list the hosts with MAC address change.